EhsanulHaqueSiam/DSA-practice/Algorithms/Graph-Algorithms/BFS/Breadth-First-Search_Explained.md

 This GIF does an excellent job of illustrating the concept of BFS and how it operates on a graph structure.
 It shows that BFS is a comprehensive and systematic approach to traversing or searching tree or graph data structures.

-In conclusion, these GIFs provide a comprehensive understanding of the Breadth-First Search algorithm, showing its application in different scenarios, from pathfinding in a grid to exploring a graph structure.

 ## Detailed Explanation of Breadth-First Search <a name="detailed-explanation-of-breadth-first-search"></a>